 To keep updated on the progress of this project, please use the following links:

-The technology and know-how will be transferred from a successful farm in Canada, that has been developed for colder and temperate climates, breeding native fish such as trout.
+The technology and know-how will be transferred from a successful farm in North America, that has been developed for colder and temperate climates, breeding native fish such as trout.

 We have chosen Cumbria for our UK operation, one of the six identified food production zones in the UK.
 Much of Cumbria is dedicated to livestock farming, in fact the landscape has been shaped over the years by sheep farming due to it's hilly upland geography.